rajeevphysics/Obsidian-MathMatter/Notes/Euclidean Vector Spaces/Scalar Equations of Lines & Planes.md

 >[!summary]
-Scalar equations are an equation to verify whether lines are in a plane.
+Scalar equations are used to verify whether lines are in a plane.
 We often use this type of equation in validating lines in a plane or creating equations to describe the behaviour of a plane in reference to a point.
 >
 **Key equations:**
 >